fortunatebypass/sinatra/README.md

 * Not as well supported on various infrastructure (e.g.: no AWS EC2 t3 and m5a type instances)
 * You like spending lots of time and effort securing down every last package and their distro defaults

+**Security**

+As above, the default security setup on Clear Linux is excellent.
+Minor modification has been made to the SSH config to restrict root logins and password based auth (despite no user on the system having any password by default).

+Many other items that you would normally configure in a mainstream linux distro are pre-configured, including:
+* NTP time sync (UTC)
+* Fail2ban equivalent (Tallow)
+* Removal of unneeded software to reduce attack surface (including even cli tools like vi/vim)

+The firewall on the server has not been configured due to duplication with the security group which is already restricting access on all public and private networks.
+This should be configured in production environment.

 #### Docker

 Technically, using docker and containers isn't really required.
 We've chosen to use docker containers since it is assumed that there will be future app updates, and the container portability will make app development/deployment/CI/CD significantly easier.